RuterNo/adt-doc/docs/allowed-domains.md

 ## Overview

-Ruter publishes a allowed domain list, this list of domains should be accessible from the screens on board the vehicle.
+Tet Digital publishes a allowed domain list, this list of domains should be accessible from the screens on board the vehicle.

 | Environment | URL                                                    | Purpose                                                        |
 |-------------|--------------------------------------------------------|----------------------------------------------------------------|